 Do I earn credit for these courses?

 Yes, students earn three credits for each course that is successfully completed; these courses count as electives.
-Please be mindful not to overload yourself with credits.
-Talk to your academic adviser to make sure you do not go over your credit limit when adding these courses.
-Sometimes issues with financial aid arise when taking over 20 credits per quarter.
-Make sure this will not affect you when committing to the 3 courses over the fall, winter spring quarters.
+For students with a nursing major, these courses count towards required electives needed to satisfy your major.
+Talk to your academic adviser to make sure you do not go over your credit limit when adding these three courses over the fall, winter and spring quarters.

 What happens if I am on co-op?